Bill C-11 and Mixed Opinions

 In an interview with The Globe and Mail earlier this month, internationally renowned writer, Margret Atwood, stated that “all you have to do is read some biographies of writers writing in the Soviet Union and the degrees of censorship they had to go through – government bureaucrats.
 So it is creeping totalitarianism if governments are telling creators what to create.”

 Atwood is not alone in her sentiment.
-Senator David Richards, an acclaimed Canadian writer and screenwriter, openly spoke against the passing of Bill C-11 in his address to the senate.
+Senator David Richards, an acclaimed Canadian writer and screenwriter, spoke openly against the passing of Bill C-11 in his address to the Senate.
 He began his speech by stating, “I think it’s censorship passing as national inclusion.

 Richards says in his address: “The idea of any hierarchical politico deciding what a man or woman is allowed to write to fit a proscribed national agenda is a horrid thing.
 I am wondering if anyone on the staff of our Minister of Canadian Heritage understands this.
 In Germany, it was called the National Ministry for Public Enlightenment, and every radio was run by Joseph Goebbels.”